Rohitp100/SUSHI_WEBSITE/README.md

 Download the file and extract.

-cd to the SUSHI_WEBSITE-main folder
+change directory to SUSHI_WEBSITE-main folder

 npm i